Gayatrimurali/LLMOps-Hands-On-Lab/Instructions/lab-06.md

    ![clone1](media/26-08-2024(20).png)

+1. Search and select **gpt-35-turbo-16k**.
+Click on **Confirm**.

-1. Leave the value as default, and click on **Deploy**.
+1. Leave the values as default, and click on **Deploy**.

    ![clone1](media/26-08-2024(22).png)

 1. Copy the following details and store them in a notepad.

    - **Azure OpenAI deployment name (1)**
-   - **Azure OpenAI resource name (2)**
+   - **Azure OpenAI endpoint (2)**
    - **Azure OpenAI API key (3)**

       ![clone1](media/26-08-2024(11).png)

-9. Run the following command to open the repo in the code editor:
+1. Navigate back to the Git Bash tool and run the following command to open the repo in the code editor:

    ```bash
    code .
    ```
+   > **Note:** By running the above command, you are re-directed to Visual Studio Code.
+Click on **Yes, i trust the authors** when prompted.

-10. In the `benchmark.parameters` file, replace the first four lines with the values which you copied in step number 14.
+1. In the `benchmark.parameters` file, replace the first four lines with the values which you copied in step number 14.

     ```bash
     export OPENAI_API_KEY=[Your Azure OpenAI API key]